Fabricio Oberto: Return to activity

 In January 2013, Oberto signed a contract with his former team, Atenas de Córdoba, returning to the Liga Nacional de Básquetbol after 14 years.
 Oberto was hired for the remainder of the season as a replacement for center Julián Aprea, who had been separated from the team by coach Alejandro Lotterio and then dismissed at the end of 2012.

 National team career

 Oberto started playing with the Argentina national basketball team shortly before his 20th birthday in 1995; tournament success followed, including bringing to Argentina a gold medal at the 2004 Summer Olympics.
+He additionally won a bronze medal with the team in the 2008 tournament.

 In July 2011, Oberto announced that he was coming out of retirement to play in the FIBA Americas Championship.
 He said that doctors had cleared him to participate.
 Personal problems prevented him from playing for Argentina in the 2012 Summer Olympics.